maxchoate3/Max_Choate/README.md

 # Hello there! 👋 I'm Max Choate

-I'm a passionate tech enthusiast with a flair for design, programming, and marketing.
-With a multifaceted background in various domains, I bring a unique blend of skills to every project I undertake.
+I'm a passionate tech enthusiast

 ---